Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 5.2.1 =
 * Improvement: changed text on security headers feedback
 * Improvement: some resources were not loaded minified on the back-end
+* Improvement: dropped one line from tips&tricks to ensure it all fits when translated

 = 5.2.0 =
 * Improvement: updated tips & tricks with Let's Encrypt and Cross-Origin resource policy articles